It is not too late to get your flu shot.

 - When sick, stay at home.
 Children should not go to school if they are sick.
 Staying home during a pandemic flu will be absolutely necessary to limit the spread of disease.

-- Even though you may be healthy, you could be asked to stay away from public gatherings such as sporting events, movies and festivals.
-During a pandemic flu public gatherings could be cancelled to reduce the spread of the virus.
+- Even though you may be healthy, you could be asked to stay away from public gatherings such as sporting events, movies, and festivals.
+During a pandemic flu, public gatherings could be canceled to reduce the spread of the virus.

 PREVENT THE SPREAD OF DISEASE AT HOME